abdibrokhim/simple-ATM-Machine/README.md

-# ATM.0.0.1
+# ATM Machine
-ATM v0.0.1 in C Programming Language
+Simple ATM Machine v0.0.1 in C Programming Language<br/>
+There can be some bugs in code :)